JoeUzo/AWS-EKS-Terraform/README.md

 ## Overview

-This repository automates the deployment of a production-ready Kubernetes infrastructure on AWS, specifically designed for the PDF GPT application.
+This repository automates the deployment of a production-ready Kubernetes infrastructure on AWS.
 Using a modular Terraform approach, it creates all necessary components, from networking to storage to observability, providing a complete platform for your containerized applications.

 ## Features